 CWashington Wizards

-Bagley (illness) is questionable for Friday's game against the Grizzlies.
+Bagley is not in the Wizards' starting lineup for Saturday's game against the Nuggets.

 ANALYSIS Subscribe now to instantly reveal our take on this news.